ctrlxcvz/sd-guides/krita-sd-local.md

 ```
 https://codeload.github.com/imperator-maximus/stable-diffusion-webui/zip/refs/heads/master
 ```
-- Extract the "stable-diffusion-webui" folder from the downloaded zip file into a directory of your choice.
+- Extract the *stable-diffusion-webui* folder from the downloaded zip file into a directory of your choice.
 - Make note of this directory.

-**Move the "model.ckpt" and the "GFPGANV1.3.pth" files to the "stable-diffusion-webui" directory:**
+**Move the *model.ckpt* and the *GFPGANV1.3.pth* files to the *stable-diffusion-webui* directory:**
-- If you installed from GitHub Desktop at the beginning, that folder should be in Documents > GitHub > stable-diffusion-webui.
+- If you installed from GitHub Desktop at the beginning, that folder should be in *Documents > GitHub > stable-diffusion-webui*.
 - If you downloaded the zip file, it's where you extracted the folder to.

 **Download Krita here:**